How to Create a Thermometer 🌡️ Chart in Excel

 Creating thermometer chart

-In the Insert tab, Charts group, click Column, and select the Clustered Column chart.
+On the Insert tab, in the Charts group, click Column and select the Clustered Column chart.

 Clustered Column Chart